DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Methods

 \subsection{Lazy Tag Strategy}

-There are two observations on the differences between tree-based methods and neural network based methods that make $\lzy$ possible.
+There are two observations on tree-based methods that make $\lzy$ possible.
 (1) During the unlearning phase, the portion of the model that is affected by the deleted sample is known (Fig.~\ref{fig:example} left, blue path, and deleted nodes).
-(2) During the inference phase, only a small portion of the whole model determines the prediction of the model (Fig.~\ref{fig:example} middle, orange path).
-Along with another universal observation ``(3) Adjustments to the model is unnecessary until a querying request arises'', we are able to develop the $\lzy$ lazy tag strategy that minimizes adjustments to tree structure when facing a mixture of sample addition/deletion and querying requests.
+(2) During the inference phase, only a small portion (a tree path) of the whole model determines the prediction of the model (Fig.~\ref{fig:example} middle, orange path) \citep{RF_Intro}.
+Along with another universal observation (3) Adjustments to the model is unnecessary until a querying request arises, we are able to develop the $\lzy$ lazy tag strategy that minimizes adjustments to tree structure when facing a mixture of sample addition/removal and querying requests.
+In contrast, neural network based methods do not fully possess the properties mentioned in observation (1) and (2), although encouraging exploration on similar properties has been reported \citep{add-1, add-2, add-3}.

-Intuitively, A tree node $u$ can remain unchanged if adding/deleting a sample does not change its best split $\spl[\star]{u}$.
-Then, the sample addition/deletion request would affect only one of the $u$'s children since the best split partitions $u$ into two disjoint parts.
+Intuitively, A tree node $u$ can remain unchanged if adding/removing a sample does not change its best split $\spl[\star]{u}$.
+Then, the sample addition/removal request would affect only one of the $u$'s children since the best split partitions $u$ into two disjoint parts.
 Following this process recursively, the request will go deeper in the tree until a leaf is reached or a change in best split occurs.
 Unfortunately, if the change in best split occurs in node $u$, we need to retrain the whole subtree rooted by $u$ to meet the criterion for exact unlearning.
-Therefore, a sample addition/deletion request affects only a path and a subtree of the whole tree, which is observation (1).
+Therefore, a sample addition/removal request affects only a path and a subtree of the whole tree, which is observation (1).